 SAND: Do you have any advice for short story writers slogging their way through submissions and rejections?

 Irenosen: Target your submissions, keep an eye out for anthology submissions.
 They’re great because if the editor likes your work, sometimes they’ll signpost you to other opportunities.
 Also, if you’re finding it difficult to get published where you’re based, send your stuff to international journals and publications who are actively looking to publish new voices.
 Just keep at it, take feedback and critique.
 Learn from it but don’t let anybody devalue your work or crush your spirit.
 Nobody has a right to do that.
-Most published writers went through the minefield of submissions and rejections, it’s ongoing process but eventually people will say yes.
-When they do and your work is published, enjoy it, let it give you some confidence going forward.
+Most published writers went through the minefield of submissions and rejections, it’s an ongoing process but eventually people will say yes.
+When they do and your work is published, enjoy it.
+Let it give you some confidence going forward.

 SAND: Do you have anything you wish you could say to editors of literary magazines publishing short stories today?